-tar is a widely used command-line based utility for combining a bunch of files and/or directories into one archive file, commonly known as a tarball for backup or distributions purposes.
+tar is a widely used command-line-based utility for combining a bunch of files and/or directories into one archive file, commonly known as a tarball for backup or distribution purposes.
 The tar command is used to create, maintain, modify, or extract tar archives.

-Read Also: 5 Best Command Line Archive Tools for Linux
+[ You might also like: 5 Best Command Line Archive Tools for Linux ]

 Note that tar does not compress archive files by default, but, it can compress the resulting archive using (or filter it through) well-known data compression programs such as gzip, bzip2, or xz if you supply the